 Risk factors for Chagas disease include:

-Living in Central or South America
+- Living in Central or South America

-Receiving a blood transfusion from a person who carries the parasite but does not have active Chagas disease
+- Receiving a blood transfusion from a person who carries the parasite but does not have active Chagas disease

-Chagas disease has two phases:
+Chagas disease has 2 phases:

-- General ill feeling (malaise)
+- General ill feeling

 After the acute phase, the disease goes into remission.
 No other symptoms may appear for many years.
 When symptoms finally develop, they may include:

-Pain in the abdomen
+- Pain in the abdomen